 Simply remove old flowers and stems in autumn.
 Can be propagated from seed, but it is just as easy to divide the woody rhizome in spring.
 We use an old saw as they are quite tough!SKU: DARMPEL

-Categories: A - Z Perennial Plants, Pond and Bog Plants Tags: AGM, bog plant, disease resistant, ground cover, perennial plant, pest resistant, shade plant, waterside plant, woodland plant
+Categories: A - Z Perennial Plants, Pond and Bog Plants, Shade and Woodland Plants Tags: AGM, bog plant, disease resistant, ground cover, perennial plant, pest resistant, shade plant, waterside plant, woodland plant